Kweku Elliott

-Kweku Elliott is a Ghanaian actor of Ghanaian and Trinidadian descent, who is also known as "Kay Elliott".
+Kweku Elliott (born 1980) is a Ghanaian actor of Ghanaian and Trinidadian descent, who is also known as "Kay Elliott".
 His 2012 major debut role was in Single and Married directed by Pascal Amanfo and produced by Yvonne Nelson.
 He currently stars in Deloris Frimpong Manso's new series Coco Brown.
 He is said to be "The next big thing to happen to Ghana's movie industry."